martong/rcu_ptr/README.md

 ```
 This is definetly a race condition and a problem.
 And this is the exact reason why `rcu_ptr` was created.
-The goal is to provide a general higher level abstraction above `atomic_shared_ptr`.
+The goal is to provide a general higher level abstraction above `atomic_shared_ptr`:
 ```c++
 class X {
     rcu_ptr<std::vector<int>> v;